-As I wrote about it before, “Kuro Ame (黒飴)” is a classic Japanese hard candy made using high-quality Okinawan raw brown sugar called “Kokuto (黒糖)”.
+As I wrote before, Kuro Ame (黒飴) is a classic Japanese hard candy using high-quality Okinawan raw brown sugar called Kokuto (黒糖).

-Shio Ame Candy from Kasugai Seika
+Shio Ame (塩あめ) from Kasugai Seika

 Hakata no Shio (伯方の塩: Salt of Hakata)

-As you can easily guess by now, the most important element of the salt candy Shio Ame is literally salt.
-As for Kasugai’s Shio Ame, it is made using Japan’s most famous salt brand “Hakata no Shio (伯方の塩: Salt of Hakata)”.
+As guessed by now, the most crucial element of the candy is salt, and this one uses Japan’s most famous salt brand Hakata no Shio (伯方の塩: Salt of Hakata).